Using the API

 Permanent Token

-You can also pass a permanent token in the header to authenticate, but this method should be considered deprecated:
+You can also pass a permanent token in the header to authenticate, but this method is intended for personal scripts or one-off integrations:

 token = 'abcdef123...'